maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 {{% hint title="2.1.
 Note" %}}

-The logical procedures and syntax conventions of this section are shown to be valid for Hilbert spaces and tensor products thereof, although there are other infinite-dimensional cases where they also apply.
-But it would be too difficult to structure these nuances in a complete way, and they would not enjoy much overlap with subsequent topics regardless.
+The logical procedures and syntax conventions of this section are shown to be valid for Hilbert spaces and tensor products thereof.
+However, there are other infinite-dimensional cases where they also apply.
+But it would be too difficult to structure these nuances (that lie beyond Hilbert spaces) in a complete way, and they would not enjoy much overlap with subsequent sections regardless.
+So I leave them unexplored, as they would not clearly contribute to conceptual unification.

 {{% /hint %}}